-Students will be assigned a short film project in the first phase for DIR 114 Directing the Visual Story that requires checking out gear.
+Students will be assigned a short film project in the first phase for DIR 114 Film Directing that requires checking out gear.
 Students have access to certain cameras, ac kits, lights and some light grip and electric gear for these projects.

-Second phase DIR 214 Directing and Staging Talent projects require sound and field audio kits are made available to students for these projects.
+Second phase DIR 214 projects require sound and field audio kits are made available to students for these projects.
 RED Cameras are available only for in-class productions and thesis films.